ityonemo/transport/README.md

 ## Abstraction API for TCP/TLS

 Lets you select either TCP or TLS by swapping out mock-able modules.

 Use at your own risk!
 For the moment, this module has not been comprehensively reviewed by a security professional.
+While many TLS failure cases have been tested, the tests are not yet comprehensive.

+Pull requests and reviews strongly welcome.

 ## Installation